 Piggyback Plant (Tolmiea menziesii) Indoor Care, Propagation, Problems and Remedies

-Piggyback Plant (Tolmiea menziesii) thrives in bright light, average warmth, moderately humid conditions and consistently moist, rich, well-drained soils coupled with monthly feeding during the growing season.
+Piggyback Plant (Tolmiea menziesii) thrives in bright indirect light, average warmth, moderately humid conditions and consistently moist, rich, well-drained soils coupled with monthly feeding during the growing season.

 Tolmiea menziesii also called Youth on age, Pick-a-back-plant or Thousand Mothers is an easy to grow houseplant that relishes a cold, well-ventilated sunless environment.

 Piggyback Plant is a fast-growing, compact mound of downy, bright green leaves and about 9 inches high.
-Based on its size and growth habit, it is one of the popular small low light plants for an office desk.
+Based on its size and growth habit, it is one of the popular small low-light plants for an office desk.

 The Tolmiea menziesii bears plantlets at the base of mature leaves which causes the leaves to bend under the weight and touch the ground hence the common name, 'Piggyback'.
 These plantlets will develop roots on touching the ground and become seperate plants.